The Fascinating Concepts of Advanced Gemini

 Winged Gemini

-Soon after the cancellation of their X-20 Dynamic Soarer program, the Air Force proposed the use of a winged Gemini capsule for manned spaceflight.
-The unique wings were developed and tested during the ASSET program, which stands for the Aerothermodynamic Elastic Structural System Environmental Test, and was used to study the overall reliability of winged vehicles in space with emphasis on reentry.
+Soon after the cancelation of their X-20 Dynamic Soarer program in 1962, the Air Force proposed the use of a winged Gemini capsule for manned spaceflight.
+The unique wings were developed and tested during the ASSET program, which stands for Aerothermodynamic Elastic Structural System Environmental Test, and was used to study the overall reliability of winged vehicles in space with emphasis on reentry.
 However, the Winged Gemini was not designed to maneuver in orbit.
-To do so, it would have needed to launch on a Titan IIIA or Titan IIIC rocket and use the transtage for maneuvering.
-If maneuvering was not a concern, it would have launched on the standard Titan II Gemini Launch Vehicle NASA used.
+To do so, it would have needed to launch on a Titan IIIA or Titan IIIC rocket and use the Transtage for maneuvering.
+If maneuvering was not a concern, it would have launched on the standard Gemini-Titan II Launch Vehicle NASA used.
 McDonnell Aircraft also proposed a version of the capsule that would have been capable of a piloted runway landing.
 The spacecraft Icarus from the 1969 film Planet of the Apes draws inspiration from both the Winged Gemini and X-20.

 A diagram of the Winged Gemini (McDonnell Douglas)